silanluetan40882407/kas/README.md

 Refactored code for better maintainability - build 661 Added new feature for better user experience - update 13 Refactored code for better maintainability
+Updated README with new instructions - update 1